onehothodler-building-for-sovereignty/mybillpay/developers-guide.md

 # Bitcoin Bill Payment Module Development Guide (StartOS + WSL2)

-This document provides a full setup and development guid for building a Bitcoin Bill Payment module on StartOS using a Windows machine with WSL2.
+This document provides a full setup and development guide for building a Bitcoin Bill Payment module on StartOS using a Windows machine with WSL2.

 ---